 - Weakened by the Light: In full sunlight or the equivalent, ghoul Attack and Damage steps are at -2.

-- A Year and a Day: A number of effects last a year and a day, such as Blood Magic (both the effects and damage caused by it), Horror powers, certain Talents, certain Pattern Item effects, the damaged caused by casting a Horror Call spell and the duration of a dragon's Lair Mark.
+- A Year and a Day: A number of effects last a year and a day, such as Blood Magic (both the effects and damage caused by it), Horror powers, certain Talents, certain Pattern Item effects, the damage caused by casting a Horror Call spell and the duration of a dragon's Lair Mark.